-In 2012, while in graduate school for architecture, Katrina Spade began researching the funeral industry.
-She was disappointed by both cremation and conventional burial, and saddened by the dis-empowering, opaque culture of the funeral industry.
-Loving the concept of natural burials, Katrina set out to design an environmentally sustainable, urban-focused method of caring for the dead.
+In 2012, as a graduate student of architecture, Katrina Spade began researching the funeral industry.
+She became disappointed in the environmental ethic of both cremation and conventional burial, and saddened by what she saw of the often dis-empowering and opaque culture of the funeral industry.
+Attracted by the concept of natural burials, Katrina set out to design an environmentally sustainable, urban-focused method of disposition of the dead.

 After graduating, Katrina worked nights and weekends on the idea for a full year.
 Then in 2014, she received the Echoing Green Climate Fellowship to fund her work.
 She founded the non-profit Urban Death Project (UDP) and began collaborating with researchers in soil science, law, and funeral practices to lay the foundation for a new type of death care to exist.